sanyam5/skip-thoughts/README.md

 `d = DataLoader("./data/dummy_corpus.txt")`
 * Download the movie review dataset and put `rt-polarity.neg` and  `rt-polarity.pos` in the `./tasks/mr_data` directory.

 Note: There is no early stopping.
-The `Train` notebook runs at the rate of 1 epoch / 2 days.
+The `Train` notebook runs at the rate of 1 epoch / 2 days on an Nvidia 1080 Ti.
 Your model is saved when `./saved_models` when the average training loss in the last 20 iterations dips below the previous best.

 TODO
 -----
-support multi-GPU parallelism
+* support multi-GPU parallelism